-Outside the religious sphere, the main levers for influence in Iraq that Iran has at its disposal are the vast number of Shi'a militia groups it controls.
 The IRGC-Quds Force is the main body behind the creation, funding, and equipping of Iran's Shi'a militias in Iraq, and former Quds Force Commander Qassem Soleimani coordinated the battlefield activities of several of the key militias prior to his death in a U.S. drone strike in January 2020.
 Staying true to the "Hezbollah model," Iraq's Iranian-backed Shi'a militias form the basis of Iran's military and political power in Iraq.
 The militias have leaned on Hezbollah's example in terms of providing security and social services to Shi'a constituencies in Iraq, thereby cultivating patronage and loyalty which extends to the Iranian regime and its revolutionary ideology.
 The militias have successfully translated the support of their Iraqi Shi'a backers into political clout, which they in turn use to apply pressure for policies favorable to the Islamic Republic.
-The concentration of military and political power in the hands of Shi'a militias serves to weaken the centralized Iraqi government, making it harder to defend against Iran's ideological expansion in Iraq.
+Moreover, their thorough penetration of Iraq's state institutions further enables them to funnel state resources to their constituencies and shore up their support bases.
+According to Iran expert Michael Rubin of the American Enterprise Institute (AEI), Muqtada Al-Sadr, an Iraqi cleric and militia leader, installed his followers in Iraq's Ministry of Health, allowing him to "either use services to expand his influence among ordinary people or simply employ his followers in a personnel-rich bureaucracy."
+As a result of favoritism shown toward Shi'a patients, many Sunni patients did not receive adequate care and died.